Skip to content

 Putty

-• In the section "Session" --> "Logging" you can optionally configure a logging output to a file
+• In the section "Session" --> "Logging" you can optionally configure logging output to a file.

 Linux

 You will see a device pop up when connecting your ESP32.
-It may be /dev/ttyUSB0 (or USB1, USB2, etc.) or /dev/ttyACM0 (or 1 or 2 etc.).
-If you don't see any popup, you can use sudo dmesg in the terminal to determine the name.
-Connect to it using a serial terminal.
-I recommend minicom for this application (sudo apt install minicom).
-This should do (in a terminal):
+It may be /dev/ttyUSB0 (or USB1, USB2, etc.) or /dev/ttyACM0 (or ACM1 or ACM2 etc.).
+If you don't see any device pop up, you can use sudo dmesg in a terminal to determine the name.
+Connect to it using a serial terminal. minicom is recommended for this (sudo apt install minicom):

 minicom -D /dev/ttyUSB0 -C /tmp/capture.txt -b 115200